 Tana is just sweet and patient enough to teach me how to make her homemade flour tortillas every step of the way.
 She also agreed to let me photograph the process to share with you.
 What a girl!

 Now, their family recipe is one that’s passed down by learning by hand and adding ingredients “until it looks right” to make the tortillas.
 Thankfully, they’ve nailed down actual measurements, although a little flexibility in the liquid measurements is necessary.
 I’ve personally tested this recipe more than a half a dozen times, so I know it works.
 I promise you that you can do this with good results.

 Start by whisking together the flour and salt, making a well in the center of the bowl.

 Add the oil all at once.
 Yes, I said oil.
 Not lard.
-Not butter.
-Not shortening.
+Definitely not butter.
+Certainly not shortening.
 The Garcia family insists that a mild cooking oil such as canola or corn oil is the key to making the best tortillas.
 Since I can attest to the sheer awesomeness of the finished product, I believe them.

 Next, it’s time to get up in there and get a little dirty by grabbing handfuls of flour and oil and briskly rubbing it together between your hands.

 Continue the process until the oil blends into the flour enough to form small clumps that are no larger than the size of a pea.

 At this point, the tortilla dough should look much like pie crust after cutting in the butter by hand.
 You should end up with a cohesive ball of dough when squeezing a handful of the crumbs together.